tytydraco/yessleep/out/Im_performing_an_autopsy_on_a_pregnant_woman_and_things_keep_getting_stranger_PART_2.md

 We began reading through his logs.

 *For privacy reasons call me Keith.
-Yeah, I mean the most batshit insane rituals I've seen, and believe me, I've seen a LOT:)))) are tied to the Moewe Otherhood.
-That's their english name, but I think their traditional name is Ma'hajrka Reha, or worshippers of the dead mother.
+Yeah, I mean the most batshit insane rituals I've seen, and believe me, I've seen a LOT:)))) are tied to Ma'hajrka Reha, or worshippers of the dead mother.
 They originated from some very avid idolizers of Virgin Mary and developed the ideology that the Antichrist or whatever was gonna be born after the death of the mother.
 He had to be born in death.
 From death.
 It's like, a whole process, spanning over years.*

 Some other user had asked ***so, like, every woman part of the cult wants to birth the antichrist???***